thunderbird89/esf/stories/story-knock-knock.md

 > "Roger that.
 We'll manage."

-On the display, the dogfight continued, blue icons dancing through clouds of red, the enemy numbers slowly—too slowly—dwindling.
+On the display, the dogfight continued, blue icons dancing through clouds of red, the enemy numbers slowly - too slowly - dwindling.

 ---